-If you go camping to go “off the grid”, you need to get to Quebec Run Wild Area.
+If you camp to go “off the grid”, you need to get to Quebec Run Wild Area.
 No, it’s not in Canada.
-It’s in Fayette County; Forbes State Forest to be exact.
+It’s in Fayette County: Forbes State Forest, to be exact.
 And the Wild Area is really, really wild — there’s nothing developed for as far as the eye can see.
-Plus, only backpackers are allowed (no RV or truck).
-They’re super serious about their nature.
+Plus, only backpackers are allowed (no RVs or cars).
+They’re super serious about preserving nature.
 Even backpackers pitching tents, by rule, need to be out of sight of the numerous hiking trails and roadways.
-Only you will know you’re there, honestly.
+And permits aren't required if you're planning a one-night stay, so only you will know you’re out there, honestly.

 Perhaps you’re a long-term camper.
 Or maybe you own a camper.
 Or you love camping so much that it’s what you use your vacation days on.
 In any case, bring your marshmallows and graham crackers to a lakeside spot in Keystone State Park near Latrobe.
 There, amongst the boating, swimming, and hiking, you can pitch a tent or park your RV at two different campgrounds (we recommend Lakeside, of course).
 Kick back, relax, and maybe get a jump on fishing the next morning.
 Oh, and they have two yurts. three camping cottages, and 11 cabins, if you prefer a different style of lodging.

 Rock Falls Park near Slippery Rock wouldn’t even be a thing without—you guessed it—Rock Falls.
 Here, you can wallow in the shallows, sunbathe on the hot rocks, and crawl over the low cascading falls.
 But when the sun zaps your energy and your sunburn borders on sun-scorched, seek shelter at their rustic (and shady) creekside campground.
 Pretty primitive in the sense that you’re gonna have to “go” in the woods and bring your own water, the tranquil surroundings and ambient creek noise make it all worth it.